 CSA Z620.1 Reduction of fugitive and vented emissions for upstream petroleum and natural gas industry systems

-Amin Sabzevari, P.Eng.
-CRMAmin Sabzevari is a professional Mechanical Engineer, and certified Carbon Reduction Manager with more than 20 years of field and EPCM experience.
+Amin Sabzevari is a professional Mechanical Engineer, and certified Carbon Reduction Manager with more than 20 years of field and EPCM experience.

 Amin has successfully executed mechanical scopes of work as well as methane reduction projects in both green-field and brown-field applications across 3 continents (Asia, Middle east and North America) for: